Tuskiurhil/Barcode-Generator/README.md

 The planned features are in no particular order

-* Add more Formats
+* Adding more Image Formats
-* Ability to select filetype of output image (.jpg, .gif, etc.)
+* Ability to choose where the barcodes will be saved (including potential subfolders)